Zeta-Project/zeta/README.md

 ## Development

+### Setup Development

 Check out this repository.
 It needs to be located in an folder called **Zeta**

-To start the Zeta in development mode.
+To setup the Zeta for development mode.
 You need:

 *  [IntelliJ Ultimate Edition.](https://www.jetbrains.com/idea/download/) This is [free for students.](https://www.jetbrains.com/student/)
 *  [MongoDB.](https://www.mongodb.com/download-center)
 *  [NodeJs.](https://nodejs.org/en/download/) *This is legacy and will be removed in the future*
 *  yarn: `npm install -g yarn` *This is legacy and will be removed in the future*

-You need to start 3 things:
+You need to setup 3 things:

 *  MongoDB:
-   * in commandline: `mongod(.exe) --dbpath "*full path to where i want my dockerfiles to be stored*".`
+   * to start, call in commandline: `mongod(.exe) --dbpath "*full path to where i want my dockerfiles to be stored*"`.
+   * you can also create a batch/shell script containing this command.
+In windows you should replace `mongod` with the full path to mongod in double quotes.
+It also helps to add a `pause` / `read` at the end to catch possible errors if MongoDB shuts down unexpectedly.
 *  Webapp:
    * If you are working under windows.
 Execute all webapp commands in MINGW (comes with git).
    * make sure yarn is installed.